coryhouse/react-slingshot/README.md

 +
 That said, you can of course place your tests under /test instead, which is the Mocha default.
 If you do, you can simplify the test script to no longer specify the path.
 Then Mocha will simply look in /test to find your spec files.

-### How do I view code coverage?
-Code coverage is calculated and reported via Istanbul.
-To view your current code coverage, run `npm run open-coverage`.
-This will open a tab in your default browser which displays code coverage statistics.
-You can optionally update the npm script config to run your code coverage on the command line each time you hit save.

 ### How do I debug?
 Since browsers don't currently support ES6, we're using Babel to compile our ES6 down to ES5.
 This means the code that runs in the browser looks different than what we wrote.
 But good news, a [sourcemap](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/) is generated to enable easy debugging.
 This means your original JS source will be displayed in your browser's dev console.
 *Note:* When you run `npm start`, no JS is minified.
 Why?
 Because minifying slows the build.
 So JS is only minified when you run the `npm run build` script.
 See [more on building for production below](https://github.com/coryhouse/react-slingshot#how-do-i-deploy-this).